Achievable logoAchievable logo

 Repeat expansion

-Genomic imprinting: Normally, of two copies of each autosome in our cells, one is of paternal while the other is of maternal origin.
-Usually both copies of each gene are active, or “turned on,” in cells.
-In some cases, however, only one of the two copies is normally turned on.
-Which copy is active depends on the parent of origin, some genes are normally active only when they are inherited from a person’s father, others are active only when inherited from a person’s mother.
-This phenomenon is known as genomic imprinting.
+Genomic imprinting: You normally inherit two copies of each autosome: one from your father and one from your mother.
+In most cases, both copies of a gene are active (“turned on”) in cells.
+For some genes, however, only one parental copy is normally active.
+Which copy is active depends on the parent of origin: some genes are active only when inherited from the father, while others are active only when inherited from the mother.
+This parent-of-origin-specific gene expression is called genomic imprinting.
 The inactive gene is methylated.
-Genomic imprinting normally occurs in a small percentage of human genes only.
+Genomic imprinting occurs in only a small percentage of human genes.

-Uniparental disomy occurs when both copies of a chromosome are received from one parent while no copies are received from the other parent.
-When uniparental disomy affects a gene that normally undergoes genomic imprinting, then it may cause disease as such a person will lack a set of genes needed for cellular function.
+Uniparental disomy occurs when both copies of a chromosome come from one parent and no copy comes from the other parent.
+If uniparental disomy involves a chromosome region that contains imprinted genes, it can cause disease because the person may be missing the normally active set of genes from one parent.

 Common disorders caused by abnormal genomic imprinting